Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

 \textbf{II.
-Limited applicability of complementarity at decision time.} CTP and other complementarity-related metrics, see \citet{Hemmer2025EJIS}, depend on ground truth labels and summarize historical performance over a set of cases, epistemically analogous to accuracy, mean square error loss functions in supervised learning.\footnote{Practically, however, complementarity differs from standard supervised-learning evaluation in an important practical sense.
-In many applied pipelines, collecting labels to estimate accuracy-type metrics is easy to moderately difficult: labels can be obtained through routine outcomes (e.g., confirmed diagnoses), or periodic audits.
-By contrast, estimating complementarity additionally requires instrumenting and recording the human--AI interaction itself: one must capture not only ground truth $y_i$, but also the human's and AI's predictions (possibly multiple, updated over the interaction), the interaction protocol, and the team output $\hat y_i^{HAI}$ in a way that supports faithful reconstruction of the process.} They therefore do not tell a decision-maker at a given time, in the absence of ground truth, whether to rely on the AI, on themselves, or on an alternative information source (and if ground truth were available at decision time, AI predictions would be redundant).
-In other words, we have no direct way to measure the emergence (or absence) of complementarity as decisions are being made: complementarity is an ex-post construct to evaluate human-AI interactions.
-Finally, current formulations of complementarity are silent on how robust CTP must be across temporal changes, e.g., data distribution shifts and human epistemic process update, and under what conditions one may expect complementarity to persist \citep{Hemmer2025EJIS,Vaccaro2024NHB}.
+Limited applicability of complementarity at decision time.} CTP and other complementarity-related metrics, see \citet{Hemmer2025EJIS}, depend on ground truth labels and summarize historical performance over a set of cases, epistemically analogous to accuracy or mean square error in supervised learning.\footnote{Practically, however, complementarity differs from standard supervised-learning evaluation as in many applied pipelines collecting labels to estimate accuracy-type metrics is easy to moderately difficult: labels can be obtained through routine outcomes, or periodic audits.
+By contrast, estimating complementarity additionally requires instrumenting and recording the human-AI interaction itself: one must capture not only ground truth $y_i$, but also the human's and AI's predictions (possibly multiple, updated over the interaction), the interaction protocol, and the team output $\hat y_i^{HAI}$ in a way that supports faithful reconstruction of the process.} They therefore do not tell a decision-maker at a given time, in the absence of ground truth, whether to rely on the AI, on themselves, or on an alternative information source (and if ground truth were available at decision time, AI predictions would be redundant).
+In other words, we have no direct way to measure the emergence (or absence) of complementarity as decisions are being made: \emph{complementarity is an ex post construct to evaluate human-AI interactions}.\footnote{Note that Alur, Raghavan, and Shah's framework \citeyearpar{alur2024human} can guide design ex ante, but their ``superiority relations'' are still learned against post-hoc labeled data (see their Algorithm 1).} Finally, current formulations of complementarity are silent on how robust CTP must be across temporal changes, e.g., data distribution shifts and human epistemic process update, and under what conditions one may expect complementarity to persist \citep{Hemmer2025EJIS,Vaccaro2024NHB}.